In my Rich Habits Study, I had the fortunate opportunity to peer into the lives of 128 individuals who struggled financially in life.

 - Poor Decision-Making Habit – Making frequent poor decisions is a habit.
 There are a number of reasons why you make bad decisions: Ego, Emotions, Bias, Ignorance, Fear, Stress, Tired or Hungry (suffering from Decision Fatigue) and Impairment (drugs/alcohol).

-- Externalities – Keep up with the Jonse’s spending decisions are an example.
-Other reasons for making bad money decisions can be due to pressure from spouse, family, friends, work colleagues, etc.
+- Externalities – Keeping up with the Jonses spending decisions is an example.
+Other reasons for making bad money decisions can be due to pressure from a spouse, family, friends, work colleagues, etc.